dandange8005/mkdocs-site/docs/Ultra presentation.md

 ### 5. Use Ultra Documents to build complex content (page 16)

+- new way to build complex content
+- Rich content
+- Html content
+- Marketplace content
+- Reuse across multiple courses

 Ultra documents are a new way to build complex content.
 They are a collection of text, images, videos, files, html content or content from the Marketplace that can be added to a course.
 They can be used to create a course outline, a course syllabus, a course introduction, a course overview, and can be reused across multiple courses.

 ### 6. Create meaningful content headings and descriptions (page 17)

+- meaningful headings and descriptions
+- search for content by title
+- accessibility

+When creating content, it is important to create meaningful headings and descriptions.

 This is particularly important as Ultra now introduces a new feature that allows you to search for content by title.